-Status: Application Period is currently OPEN for the Carl Moyer Program.
+Status: Application Period is currently Closed for infrastructure projects.

 The Sac Metro Air District can help fund alternative fueling and charging infrastructure via the Carl Moyer Program and Community Air Protection Incentive Program.
 Infrastructure incentives are for natural gas and hydrogen fueling stations, and electric vehicle supply equipment (EVSE), also referred to as battery electric vehicle charging stations.
 Applicants that are interested in applying for EVSE incentive funding are encouraged to prepare now.
 A quick guide and series of steps to our EVSE program can be found here.

 Your local Utility Company may have additional funding that can be stacked with our programs.
 All funding amounts cannot exceed the cost of the infrastructure.
 Other limitations may apply and will be evaluated during the application review process.

 PGE -EV Fleet Ready

 Community Air Protection

 State Funding Cap

 Any infrastructure Project located at a sensitive receptor1

 Public School Bus Battery Charging and Alternative Fueling

 Additional Incentive for Projects Also Serving a Port/Railyard/Freight Facility